objetos/p5.quadrille.js/docs/md/docs/props.md

 Read only property that retrieves the quadrille height.

+# `size`

+Read only property that retrieves the quadrille width times the quadrille height.

 # `order`

 Read only property that retrieves the quadrille non-empty number of cells.
 See also [magnitude()](/docs/io/magnitude).